Many people ask: “What is the best age to learn the drums?” The answer is any age!

-A great starting point is simply getting used to holding the sticks and becoming familiar with their weight and feel.
+A great starting point when learning the drums is simply getting used to holding the sticks and becoming familiar with their weight and feel.
 This is an unfamiliar relationship at first, but it develops naturally over time to the point where they gradually become an extension of your hands and you will actually enjoy holding them.

 The next step is to simply sit at the kit and hit one of everything.
 It really is a lot of fun to just experiment with the range of sounds you can make and what the foot pedals do.
 Small kids tend to do it automatically as it’s a natural process of discovery.